romulloqueiroz/react-native-rom-components/README.md

   </View>
 )

 // We do not know why this component exists.
 We do not know why this was built.
-We do not know why this documentation is imcomplete.
+We do not know why this documentation is incomplete.
 We do not know when I'll be diligent enough to finish this.
 We only know that day is not this day.
 ```